Reverse Flow Matching: A Unified Framework for Online Reinforcement Learning with Diffusion and Flow Policies: Introduction

 In this paper, we propose a unified framework, reverse flow matching (RFM), which rigorously addresses the problem of training diffusion and flow models without direct target samples.
-Standard conditional flow matching \cite{lipman2023flow} operates on a forward, constructive principle where samples are drawn from source and target distributions to synthesize an intermediate noisy sample via interpolation.
-In contrast, RFM adopts a reverse, inferential perspective.
-Given an observed noisy sample, we treat the source noise or target data as latent variables to be inferred.
-The interpolation constraint allows us to express the posterior distribution of the latent variable in terms of the known source and target distributions.
-This leads to a tractable reverse flow matching loss that transforms the intractable situation of unavailable target samples into a posterior mean estimation problem.

-Furthermore, we introduce Langevin Stein operators to construct zero-mean control variates.
-This derivation yields a general class of posterior mean estimators that effectively reduce importance sampling variance.
-Through this lens, we demonstrate that existing noise-expectation and gradient-expectation methods are merely two specific instances within this broader class.
-This unified view yields two key advancements.
-First, it extends the capability of targeting Boltzmann distributions from diffusion to flow policies.
-Since flow models admit general source distributions beyond the standard Gaussian, they offer greater flexibility and open the door to incorporating domain knowledge through tailored source choices.
-Second, it enables the principled combination of Q-value and Q-gradient information to derive an optimal, minimum-variance estimator, thereby improving training efficiency and stability for both diffusion and flow policies.
-We instantiate RFM to train a flow policy in online RL and demonstrate its superior performance on continuous-control benchmarks compared to diffusion policy baselines.
+Our contributions are summarized as follows. \begin{enumerate} \item We propose a tractable RFM loss that transforms the intractable situation of unavailable target samples into a posterior mean estimation problem. \item We introduce Langevin Stein operators to construct zero-mean control variates and derive a general class of posterior mean estimators.
+We show that existing noise-expectation and gradient-expectation methods are two specific instances within this broader class.
+This framework enables the principled combination of Q-value and Q-gradient information to obtain an effective variance-reduced estimator, thereby improving training efficiency and stability. \item This unification extends the capability of targeting Boltzmann distributions from diffusion to flow policies.
+Since flow models admit general source distributions beyond the standard Gaussian, they offer greater flexibility and open the door to incorporating domain knowledge through tailored source choices. \item We instantiate RFM to train a flow policy in online RL and demonstrate its superior performance on continuous-control benchmarks compared to diffusion policy baselines. \end{enumerate}